Adaptive traffic light control in Kuopio

 In adaptive traffic control, traffic light control operates with a background system modelling the entire controlled area.
 This background system is informed of the control principles, transport policy and the desire to control traffic.

-Adaptive control is based on the fact that the modelling knows where every means of transport in the area is at all times, not only on the fact that the vehicles are detected at the sensors installed on the road.
+The basis of adaptive control is that the modelling tracks the location of every vehicle in the area in real time, whereas traditional control models can only track vehicles in the immediate vicinity of that intersection.
 The change is significant, as the traffic lights no longer change their control when a vehicle is detected entering the intersection.
-Instead, the modelling strives for the best possible implementation of the pre-set transport policy priorities at all times throughout the controlled area.
-In the background, the system’s algorithms calculate different options for controlling the traffic lights and always choose the best control for the situation at hand.
+Instead, the modelling takes the traffic flows of the entire area into account and always seeks to provide the best traffic flow for the area as a whole, in accordance with pre-set priorities.
+The system’s algorithms constantly calculate different options for controlling the traffic lights and always choose the best control for the situation at hand.

-Adaptive control does not include fixed pre-planned programmes such as conventional traffic light control.
-The system automatically adjusts the operation of the traffic lights.
-It is no longer necessary to separately define for the system when there is a morning rush hour, a public holiday or, for example, a significant event.
-The system’s modeling also recognizss traffic disruptions and long-term changes in traffic, and can change the control without separate, laborious reprogramming of traffic lights.
+Adaptive control does not utilise the fixed pre-planned programmes that conventional traffic light control does.
+Instead, the system automatically adjusts the operation of the traffic lights, so it is no longer necessary to separately define for the system when there is a morning rush hour, a public holiday or, for example, a significant event.
+The system’s modelling also recognizes traffic disruptions and long-term changes in traffic, and can change the control without separate, labour-intensive reprogramming.